-We currently have nine trustees.
+We currently have eleven trustees.
 Trustees hold quartely meetings and work closely with LMN workers and the network.

 Anca Giurgiu is from Romania and is a co-founder of the LMN member group Environmental and Social Change, a diaspora group based in London which works on issues such as mining, fracking, deforestation, social justice and climate change.
 Anca has been involved since 2005 in the Save Rosia Montana campaign (Romanian’s biggest environmental and social movement against the development of the largest gold mine project in Europe) and has worked on campaigns to ban cyanide mining in Europe and Romania together with Mining Watch Romania and Alburnus Maior.
 She specialises in community organising and using creative methods and collective artworks in campaigns against destructive mining.
 She currently coordinates the Climate Change Team for the Royal Borough of Kensington and Chelsea and works with vulnerable and deprived communities in London, developing climate change and fuel poverty initiatives and community owned energy projects which puts power in the hands of people and communities at the heart of the energy system.
 She has been part of LMN since 2015 and sat on LMN’s Advisory Committee before becoming a trustee in June 2019.